d-evelopers/HellsAngel/README.md

 # Hell's Angel #
+In it's current form, this is a VN engine with some development tools that were made to allow a number of people who wanted to build a game to do just that!

-Hell's Angel is a game where you somehow find a devil girl in your care.
-Neither of you know where she came from, but if she is going to live with you, she is going to have to live under your rules.
+Hell's Angel was planned to be a game where you somehow find a devil girl in your care.
+The idea was that neither of you knew where she came from, but if she was going to live with you, she was going to have to live under your rules.

+This repo is currently dormant, but if there is interest to make something with it, maybe I'll just have to continue to build the tools to do so..!

 [![Build Status](https://travis-ci.org/d-evelopers/HellsAngel.svg?branch=master)](https://travis-ci.org/d-evelopers/HellsAngel)